 Zoomable contact lens could assist those with degenerative eye conditions

 An international team of researchers created the first telescopic contact lens prototype that provides wearers the power to zoom their vision by almost three times.
 Developed by Eric Tremblay and colleagues at the Swiss Federal Institute of Technology, the telescopic lens works by having a central unmagnified optical path that is surrounded by a ring of optics that magnify the view 2.8 times.
-Liquid crystal shutters then block one or the other of these optical paths, allowing the wearer to switch between regular and magnified vision through a polarizing filter.
-The telescopic contact lens is just 1.17mm thick, allowing it to be comfortably worn and could be especially useful for people with age-related macular degeneration.
+Liquid crystal shutters then block one or the other of these optical paths, allowing the wearer to switch between normal and magnified vision through a polarizing filter.
+The telescopic contact lens is 1.17mm thick, allowing it to be comfortably worn and could be especially useful for people with age-related macular degeneration.